Houzz/JSONCast/README.md

 The Cast file is a Swift class file that contains only class or struct declarations with their properties.
 When defining a class it should declare itself conforming to the `DictionaryConvertible` protocol.
 If it does not, the script assumes it inherits from a `DictionaryConvertible` conforming class and will call `super` on its methods.

-The `DictionaryConvertible` protocol defines two methods: `init?(dictionary: [String: AnyObject])` is an initializer from a dictionary, it is failable and will return nil if the dictionary does not contain all the required keys.
+The `DictionaryConvertible` protocol defines two methods: `init?(dictionary: JSONDictionary)` is an initializer from a dictionary, `JSONDictionary` is a protocol that is defined in the cast framework and that `[String: Any]` conforms to, it is failable and will return nil if the dictionary does not contain all the required keys.
 Any property that is defined as non-optional with no default value is assumed to be required.
 It also defines a `dictionaryRepresentation()` method that returns a dictionary representing the object.
 Two additional convenience initialzers are defined in `DictionaryConvertible`: `init?(json: String)` and `init?(json: NSData)` that will use `NSJSONSerialization` to convert the JSON to a dictionary and call `init?(dictionary: [String: AnyObject])`.

 ### Properties